26 February 2021

 Here is a deceptively simple painting which I had not at all appreciated until the other day when I saw it suddenly hiding behind more glamorous-looking images on my desktop.

 It has a layered feeling almost like wedding cake.
-And it feels flat which also appeals to me.
+And it feels flat like run through a roller which also appeals to me.

-Despite being done on a windy swept beach in front of the sea it almost feels like it could have been made on a large table in a studio by a long squeegee full of pre-mixed colours.
+Despite being done on a wind-swept beach in front of the sea it almost feels like it could have been made on a large table in a studio with a long squeegee full of pre-mixed colours but despite that there seems to be volume in it.

-I see that by turning out so many of these small studies on an almost daily basis, usually 2 or 3 at a time most days, I could imagine myself as a kind of sperm donor for small walls.
+And so I see that by turning out so many of these small studies, sometimes even two or three at a time most days, I sudenly had the outlandish picture of myself as as a kind of sperm donor for small walls all over the Western world.

-Maybe like for children, cranking out so many different little lives into the world, (though no wanking please! heavens!) is also a service of sorts.
+Maybe even like one does to make babies, I am cranking out so many different little lives into the world by spreading seeds (though no wanking please! heavens!) because this too in a twisted line of thinking, is also a service of sorts, though for barren walls everywhere across the globe.

-Lucky ones will shine in large homes, full of light, and framed with grace.
-But sadly, others will hide within unhappy walls, cornered equally, between the dingy and unpainted.
+But the luckier ones will shine in large homes, full of light, and framed with grace, while others, like in unhappy familiess will hide within unhappy dingy walls, cornered equally, between the unpainted cornices and the wallpaper, like awful parents.

-Yet still others will thrive in homes much loved and looked after in spite of divorces and deaths.
-Others will spend the rest of their lives entangled in cobwebs and some will hang at the end of a rope.
+But still others, will thrive in homes much loved and looked after in spite of divorces and deaths, while others will spend the rest of their lives entangled in cobwebs in attics and basements, others will go up in flames and a few will still tragically hang at the end of a rope somewhere.

 10 February 2021